-Health care fraud in Nevada comprises situations where doctors or medical staff try to bilk patients' insurance companies for more money than they are legally entitled to.1 Examples of health insurance fraud include:
+Health care fraud in Nevada is when medical providers try to cheat insurance companies out of money they are not lawfully entitled to.
+Examples include:

 - Falsifying patient records

 - Charging for medical procedures that were unnecessary, excessive, or never performed

 - Upcoding or unbundling of services or items

 - Accepting kickbacks in exchange for using unnecessary equipment or prescription drugs

 Violating NRS 686A.2815 also goes by the names “health insurance fraud,” “medical billing fraud,” “HMO fraud” and “Medicare fraud.”